 The review and redrafting of the Companies Act, 1956 was taken up by the Ministry of Corporate Affairs on the basis of a detailed consultative process.
-The Companies Bill, 2012 was passed by Lok Sabha on the 18th of December 2012 but stands pending in the Rajya Sabha and is all set to replace the 56 year old Companies Act 1956.
+The Companies Act, 2013 was passed by Lok Sabha on the 18th of December 2012 and passed by the Rajya Sabha on 8th August 2013 and is all set to replace the 57 year old Companies Act, 1956.
+The Companies Act, 2013 received the assent of the president on 29th August, 2013 and was notified in the Gazette of India on 30th August, 2013.

-In the Companies Bill 2012, various new provisions have been included (which are not provided for in Companies Act, 1956) for better governance of the companies.
+In the Companies Act 2013, various new provisions have been included (which are not provided for in Companies Act, 1956) for better governance of the companies.
 Some of those new provisions are:

 - Requirement to constitute Remuneration and Nomination Committee and Stakeholders

 - Grievances Committee

 - Granting of More powers to Audit Committee

-- Specific clause pertaining to duties of directors
+- Specific section pertaining to duties of directors

 - Mode of appointment of Independent Directors and their tenure

 - Code of Conduct for Independent Directors

 - Rotation of Auditors and restriction on Auditor's for providing non-audit services

 - Enhancement of liability of Auditors

 - Disclosure and approval of RPTs

 - Mandatory Auditing Standards

 - Enabling Shareholders Associations/Group of Shareholders for taking class action suits and reimbursement of the expenses out of Investor Education and Protection Fund

-- Constitution of National Financial Reporting Authority, an independent body to take action against the Auditors in case of professional mis-conduct

-- Requirement to spend on CSR activities
+- Constitution of National Financial Reporting Authority, an independent body to take action against the Auditors in case of professional mis-conduct - Requirement to spend on CSR activities